jasonmccreary/blog-posts/2008-10-10-css_organizer_and_minifier.md

 Normally, when one needs to go from a raw material to a finished products, a tool is used.
 In this case, I need something that can process my CSS files between development and production.
 Maybe it can also do some additional items during processing, like code formatting, file organization, or minification.
 I did not find such a tool that existed.
 So I have undertaken this project to develop such a tool.

 With any tool there are guidelines or a practice.
-You wouldn&rsquo;t use a chainsaw while building a dollhouse.
+You wouldn't use a chainsaw while building a dollhouse.
 So even though this will not fit the need, my hope is that this tool will nonetheless help.

 #### Project Specification

 I know we are all different, which makes this project near impossible.
 I have done the best to accommodate that into this spec.
 Nonetheless, with every tool there are guidelines.
-I mean you wouldn&rsquo;t use a chainsaw while building a dollhouse.
+I mean you wouldn't use a chainsaw while building a dollhouse.
 My hope is that by adopting a few industry conventions, and drawing some lines, this tool will help a maximum audience.

 *   Accept CSS files
     *   files can be within directories